CodeUpJewell/AWS-GuardDuty-Inspector-SecurityHub-Designing-for-Security/README.md

     c3-s3_solution.yml: CloudFormation template that deploys an S3 bucket for storage of recipes woth default encryption enabled. c3-app_solution.yml: CloudFormation template that deploys ec2 instances for the project starter.
 Security group rules only accept traffic from specific ports in this template.
-    screenshots: This folder contains all the screenshots captured during this project.